HandbookHow we hireEngineering Super Day

 Product & Backend Engineers:

-• If you want to code in TypeScript, set up our repository by following the Contributing Guide
+• Typescript: set up our repository by following the Contributing Guide

-• If you want to code in a language of your choice, set up a scaffold project beforehand and prepare to connect to the spawned and seeded Clickhouse database (see the Contributing Guide for database setup)
+• Other languages: set up a scaffold project beforehand and prepare to connect to the spawned and seeded Clickhouse database (see the Contributing Guide for database setup)

 Frontend/Design Engineers: